cja5553/LLMs_in_perioperative_care/README.md

 ## To use:
 - You should be able to run the codes as it is on the Jupyter notebook files provided.
-- For the semi-supervised and foundational version, you may need to clone the `transformers` package from `huggingface`'s github profile and slot the relevant files in the same folders of which they appear in the local folders of this github profile.
+- For the semi-supervised and foundational version, you may need to clone the `transformers` package from `huggingface`'s github profile and slot the relevant files in the same folders of which they appear in the `local_transformers` folders of this github repo.

+# Questions?
+Contact me at alba@wustl.edu